 - The student lounge will be arranged to allow for social distancing;

-- Out-of-country travel is allowed during the semester, though students must assume all associated risks, including that of not being able to rejoin the program;
+- Out-of-country travel is allowed but may be restricted during the semester, though students must assume all associated risks, including that of not being able to rejoin the program;

-- In case of inability to show a vaccination certificate from an approved country or exhibiting symptoms at the airport that dictate it, a PCR test will be required at the airport upon arrival.
-Home quarantine is only required for individuals who test positive for COVID-19 at the airport.
-Individuals who test positive for COVID-19 at the airport on arrival will be subject to the Government of Jordan regulations for quarantine, which includes at least ten days of home isolation.
-Individuals who test negative at the airport do not have any mandatory quarantine.
+- Home quarantine is only required for individuals who test positive for COVID-19 at the airport.
+Individuals who test positive for COVID-19 at the airport on arrival will be subject to the Government of Jordan regulations for quarantine, which includes 5-10 days of home isolation.

 - All students must fill out the form here before going to the airport.
-If you have your PCR test results by the time you complete the form, upload them to the form.
-Have your test results on hand to show at the airport, either way.
 After completing the form, save the QR code you receive at the end, you will be asked to show it at the departure counter.

 - Be prepared to present your GeoBlue insurance card to customs officials in Amman;

-- PCR test again upon arrival at the airport (28JOD/$42USD), or show a certificate documenting full course vaccination received in one of these countries, which must be shown to the airline in paper or electronic form.
+- PCR test upon arrival at the airport (28JOD/$42USD) may be required, or show a certificate documenting full course vaccination received in one of these countries, which must be shown to the airline in paper or electronic form.

 Middlebury Center Space

 - The program center will be reconfigured to comply with health and safety protocols.
-In the classroom space, 1.5 meters will be maintained between students.
+In the classroom space, 1 meter safe distance will be maintained between students.

 - Classrooms and common areas will be regularly cleaned and ventilated.

-- Wearing masks will be required the entire time in shared spaces.
+- Wearing masks will be required the entire time on campus, but not in Middlebury private spaces (teachers’ or Administration offices, or the student lounge).

 - Regulations/policies change frequently, so students must stay up-to-date with information provided by the program.